 The Chairman of the Board and the Chief Executive Officer do not receive any remuneration as Board members.

-The rules governing this remuneration and its breakdown between the Directors are defined under Article 15 of the Internal Rules of the Board of Directors (see Chapter 7) and detailed on page 90 of the Universal Registration Document.
+The rules governing this remuneration and its breakdown between the Directors are defined under Article 15 of the Internal Rules of the Board of Directors (see Chapter 7) and detailed on page 90.